As a tattoo artist, you have an obligation to protect yourself and your customers. And even more, if you are self-employed or own your own shop.

 If you plan to work abroad, it is important to ensure that the store you work in also meets the requirements.
 Not only for your reputation but also for the safety of customers.
 Some countries have different laws than the UK, so you should always check before you start monitoring.

 By the way, there are two more special countries.
 Greek tattoo law only covers tattoos and not permanent make-up.
 Other key provisions, in a non-exhaustive summary.Only tattoo persons who are at least 18 years of age.
-Persons under the age of 18 may only be tattooed in the presence of a guardian who has given the required written consent.
+Persons under the age of 18 may only tattoo in the presence of a guardian who has given the required written consent.
 Not advise on the customer’s state of physical health or offer any medical opinion.
-Not affect any medical procedure, be it on the recommendation, under the guidance or with the help of any form of medical specialist.
+And not affect any medical procedure, be it on the recommendation, under the guidance, or with the help of any form of medical specialist.
 Not proceed in any manner whatsoever to remove a tattoo.

 In the Netherlands, the age at which persons may decide for themselves to have a tattoo and piercing is 16 years.
 This age limit is suspended for earlobe piercing but pertains to all other areas.
 Informed consent forms, with information concerning health (including allergies), must be available and must be signed by the client.
 In the case of young adults under 16 years, a parent or guardian must sign.
 If they have signed but are not present with the client, the tattooist or piercer must verify their consent by telephone.
 Signed consent forms must be kept by the studio in a locked file for ten years.